Contact Us for a Free Consultation (213) 542-0979

 Direct step

 Put simply, it's not enough for a defendant to just have an intent to kill someone.
-They have to take some type of action to complete the goal before they can be convicted of attempted murder under Penal Code Section 664/187 PC.
+They have to take some action to complete the goal before they can be convicted of attempted murder under Penal Code Section 664/187 PC.

 A direct step is more than making a plan or plotting to commit the murder.
-In other words, a direct step is any action which would have led to the murder occurring, such as:
+In other words, a direct step is any action that would have led to the murder occurring, such as:

 • stabbing someone in the chest,

-• paying a hitman to kill the victim, or
+• paying a hitman to kill the victim or

 • any other action which would lead to the victim's death.